sarthaktanwani/ecem202a_project/index.md

    ![wifi-latency-breakdown](https://user-images.githubusercontent.com/90207206/145730701-39cd930a-0671-4c46-8d6f-a112ea8f7a70.JPG)

 Diving deeper into the split of the observed end-to-end latency, we prove our hypothesis of the key differentiating factor being the network component.
 Graph 2 demonstrates the latency breakdown for one simulation for both scenarios.
-As compared to Scenario 2, the network latency component is significant (albeit relatively small compared to Gazebo’s contribution).
+As compared to Scenario 2, the network latency component is significant (albeit relatively small compared to Gazebo’s contribution) for Scenario 1.

   ## BLE as the link between the robot and the building